All Episodes

 But where it gets weird is that they're not acting like victims.

-All right, thanks, Luke Rosiak from the Daily Caller.
+Thanks, Luke Roziak from the Daily Caller.

 You've been doing great work, and I know you're digging hard.

-Uh, I think this is gonna blow probably sometime sooner than later, and uh you will be one of the few in the media that actually saw this for what it was early on.
+And you will be one of the few in the media that actually saw this for what it was early on.

 We give you a lot of credit for stepping out on this.

-So this looks like a PR stunt to me.
+So, this looks like a PR stunt to me.

-Again, based on the information I have, that's that's the assumption I made.
+Again, based on the information I have, that's the assumption that I made that we didn't have a planned gesture like we did last week.

 I think it is gaining ground.

-Uh uh, I've spoken to y'all previously about controlling the narrative.
+I've spoken to y'all previously about controlling the narrative, and that's what we'll do.

-And if I keep if I need to say it every time, y'all ask me, this is not about the military.
+If I need to say it every time, y'all ask me, this is not about the military, this is not about the flag, this is not about that.

-My mother served in the armed forces.
+My mother served in the armed forces, three of my uncles served in the armed forces.

-This is about systemic oppression that has been rampant in this country for decades on top of decades.
+So, I would say that every time y'all interview me, this is about systemic oppression that has been rampant in this country for decades on top of decades.

-And I will continue to say and encourage people to educate themselves of how we got to where we are today.
+And I will continue to say and encourage people to educate themselves of how we got to where we are today because it didn't happen overnight.

 It's not a stunt if you're saying that you think it's appropriate that everybody honor the flag, the anthem, and respect those who served under that flag that fought, bled, and died.